undeMalum/portfolio/content/posts/cas-manager-refactoring/index.md

 {{< /code >}}

-Having described the background, I shall discuss the progress made so far (see my [Github](https://github.com/undeMalum/CAS-manager) for more in-depth explanation).
+Having described the background, I shall discuss the progress made so far.

 First of all, I started refactorization by splitting up my program into different files to at least reduce the size of the original file.
 However, this quickly turned out to be almost impossible.
 I succeeded only with moving some functions. **The good thing though was I eventually realized why this was impossible.** Namely, my initial approach required very high dependency between parts of my code, so they couldn't be easily separated.